Temperature Sensor Example

 This example demonstrates:

-- Defining a sensor data type in IDL
+- Defining a sensor data type

 - Publishing temperature readings at 10 Hz